wangweiX/c-learning/c++learning-step01/README.md

 ####Statements

-> Statements in C++ are often terminated by a semicolon.
+> A statement in C++ is the smallest independent unit in the language.
+Statements in C++ are often terminated by a semicolon.

 ```c++
 int x; // declaration statement